Yollyliu/Leetcode/README.md

 # Leetcode
-Summary of thought
+Summary of thought in some questions.
-This shows the
+1.Reorganize String
+2.Toeplitz Matrix